Smooth Sailing

 • Teachers receive 3 hours of one-on-one coaching via zoom to help apply strategies in the classroom.

-• Teachers provide data through surveys and allowing classroom observations to assess the program’s impact.
+• Teachers provide data through surveys to assess the program’s impact.

 • You will gain an in-depth, affirming understanding of autism and autistic students’ needs in the classroom.